 Juneneeth, celebrated on June 19 each year in the United States, is a day to commemorate the emancipation of enslaved Africans.

-While Africans who were held in bondage, abused, and forced to perform hard labor were legally free throughout the former slave states on June 19, 1865, their lives did not necessarily change because of the end of the Civil War.
+While Africans who were held in bondage, abused, and forced to perform hard labor were legally free throughout the former slave states on January 1, 1863, their lives did not necessarily change because of the end of the Civil War.
 Slave owners delayed compliance with Emancipation Proclamation, the executive order issued by President Abraham Lincoln.
-This article from PBS was the one that best explained the horrific experiences of the illegally enslaved Africans after June 19, 1865.
+June 19, 1865 is the day that the news of freedom reached the far-flung state of Texas.

 Although the history of African Americans in this country is complicated and painful to confront, it is through celebrations like Juneteenth that we can pause and reflect upon the strength, resilience, and creativity of my people.